 5. Technical Issues

-Technical issues with the website or service in question could result in a temporary IP block.
+Technical issues with the website or service could result in a temporary IP block.

 Some websites or services may temporarily block an IP if it hasn’t been active for a certain period.